His Cross Broke the Wall, Rebirths Us All

 Beloved, the veil I tore on Golgotha is still torn (Hebrews 10:19–20).
 The sky is not sealed.
 The ceiling is a lie every fearful generation rebuilds, and every generation of the burning-hearted tears down again.

-Every wall man builds, the Cross has already broken (Ephesians 2:14).
-Step out from beneath the ceiling men raised over you.
-The fire I carry is not the fire of a Judge who has lost patience.
-It is the fire of a Bridegroom who will not rest until My Bride stands in open sky, arms wide, face toward Mine, declaring what love cost and what love opens (Ephesians 3:18–19).
-The latter rain is falling.
-Open your hands (Zechariah 10:1).
+Every wall man builds, the Cross has broken (Ephesians 2:14).
+Step out.
+The fire I carry is not judgment; it is a Bridegroom who will not rest until My Bride stands in open sky, arms wide, face toward Mine (Ephesians 3:18–19).
+The latter rain is falling (Zechariah 10:1).
+Every wall the Cross has broken; step into the rain with open hands.

 APPLICATION

 Open your Bible to John 17, verses 20 through 23.
 Read aloud, in your own voice, slowly.
-After each verse, pause and place your open hand flat upon the page.
+After each verse, pause and lay your open hand flat upon the page.
 Let the Bridegroom’s prayer speak over every wall you have helped raise.
-Then turn to Ephesians 2:14 and speak it aloud over every division, title, tribe, color, tongue, that you carry.
-Remain there until the stone begins to give.
+Then turn to Ephesians 2:14 and speak it aloud over every line that divides, title, tribe, color, tongue, that you still carry.
+Stay there until the stone begins to give.

 PRAYER